wegreenall/favard_kernels/README.md

 The data and experiment code can be found in `datasets/wine_quality` and `datasets/formula1`.

+This library is provided as a companion to our "Favard Kernels" paper.

+# Installation
+To install, clone the repository, and ensure that the location you install `favard_kernels` is in your PYTHONPATH environment variable.

 # Dependencies
 The current library depends on `mercergp` our sparse Gaussian process library, and `ortho`, our orthogonal polynomials manipulation library.
 Links to these